Achidago/Deep-Learning-Training/Modules 2/module0.md

    - On macOS: source myenv/bin/activate

-## 3. Installing Pip and Virtual Environment
+## 3. Installing TensorFlow

-**Windows & macOS**
+**Windows & macOS**  <br>

 a.
-Upgrade pip
+Activate the virtual environment (if not already activated)
-   - Windows: Open Command Prompt
+   - Windows: myenv\Scripts\activate
-   - macOS: Open Terminal
+   - macOS: source myenv/bin/activate

+b. nstall TensorFlow
-   - Run: python3 -m pip install --upgrade pip
+   - Run: pip install tensorflowv

+c.
+Verify TensorFlow installation
+   - Run the following in Python: import tensorflow as tf; print(tf.__version__)
+   - This should print the TensorFlow version installed.

+## 4. Installing PyTorch

+**Windows & macOS**  <br>

+a.
+Activate the virtual environment (if not already activated):
+   - Windows: myenv\Scripts\activate
+   - macOS: source myenv/bin/activate

 b.
-Install virtual environment
+Install PyTorch:
-   - Run: python3 -m pip install --user virtualenv
+   - Go to the official PyTorch website and choose your configuration (Python, OS, CUDA/CPU).
+   - Copy the recommended installation command and run it in your terminal/command prompt.
+For example: pip install torch torchvision torchaudio

 c.
-Create a virtual environment
-   - Run: python3 -m venv myenv
+Verify TensorFlow installation:
+   - Run the following in Python: import torch; print(torch.__version__)
+   - This should print the PyTorch version installed.

 **Remote sensing** is the science and art of obtaining information about an object, area, or phenomenon through the analysis of data acquired by a device that is not in contact with the object, area, or phenomenon under investigation<sup>1</sup>.
 Modern day remote sensing started with the advent of radar, sonar, and thermal infrared detection systems during World War II.
 Since then, detectors have been expanded to obtain information from most of the bands in the EM spectrum, with a variety of applications spanning from military use to agriculture. <br>